 INCLUSION and Wellbeing

-Our Behavioural, Emotional Support Team work with many of our students to remove any barriers to learning.
+Our Inclusion and Wellbeing team work with many of our students to remove any barriers to learning.
 Along with dealing with behavioural incidents, they also provide emotional support for a range of issues which include bereavement, anger management, mental health issues, self-harm and friendship problems.

 Our Inclusion Team, led by Mrs Payne (far left), work with students who require a bespoke form of support in order to keep them engaged in their learning.